 A Federal Perkins Loan is a low-interest (5%) loan for students with financial need.
 The school is the lender.
 A typical award at UMW is \$1,800/year.
 Repayment of the loan is deferred while the borrower is enrolled at least half-time in an approved institution of higher education.
 Priority is given to full-time students.
 Interest begins to accrue and repayment starts nine months after the borrower ceases to be enrolled at least half-time.
-Repayment may be extended over a maximum of 10 years.
+Repayment may be extended over a maximum of ten years.
 Under certain circumstances, the Perkins Loan can be cancelled.
 Information regarding loan cancellation and deferment is available in the Financial Aid Office.
+Perkins Loans are very limited.